Are you stuck in a style rut?

 Even before COVID, many of you were telling me you felt uninspired by your style (even using that dreaded word, “frumpy!”).

 Over the past season, I put together a series of blog posts to help you get out of that style rut.
-Of course, I offer more support, teaching and accountability in my group or 1:1 programs, but this should get you started!

 Let me walk you through these 7 powerful strategies to turn your personal style into your superpower.